malpiatko/elevator-simulator/README.md

 ## Instructions

+Write an elevator simulator system that runs multiple elevators in a building.
+Create a test where you run this simulator for a building with 100 floors and 6 elevators.
+Come up with some creative ways of testing your system (i.e. create more requests than elevators, etc).

+While we know there are many college project implementations of elevator simulators, this assignment allows for a variety of solutions to a real-world problem.
+Your solution will be reviewed by the engineers you would be working with if you joined Locus Energy.
+We are interested in seeing your real-world design, coding, and testing skills, along with workflow interaction with git.

-Write an elevator simulator system that implements the following interfaces (they are also located in the src directory of this repo along with Javadoc):
+The following interfaces are provided to you as a suggestion (they are also located in the src directory of this repo along with Javadoc).
+You are free to implement them or come up with your own.

     public interface ElevatorControler {
         Elevator callElevator(int fromFloor, int direction);
     }

     public interface Elevator {
-        void moveElevator(int toFloor);
         void requestFloor(int floor);
         boolean isBusy();
         int currentFloor();
     }

-Create a test where you run this simulator for a building with 100 floors and 6 elevators.
-Come up with some creative ways of testing your system (i.e. create more requests than elevators, etc).

-While we know there are many college project implementations of elevator simulators, this assignment allows for a variety of solutions to a real-world problem.
-Your solution will be reviewed by the engineers you would be working with if you joined Locus Energy.
-We are interested in seeing your real-world design, coding, and testing skills, along with workflow interaction with git.

 ## Using this scaffold